 All applicants must fulfill the general admission requirements of both The Graduate School and the College of Social Work.
 Applicants must be recommended to The Graduate School for acceptance by the Ph.D.
 Program.
 Acceptance by The Graduate School and the Ph.D.
 Program is based on the evaluation of an applicant’s total academic profile.
 The Ph.D.
 Program is committed to diversity in its student body.
 Admission is limited and competitive, and contingent upon admission to The Graduate School.
 Classes begin full-time study in the fall.

 - A completed application.

 - Transcripts from all post-secondary schools previously attended, including non-degree courses taken.

 - A Master of Social Work degree from a Council on Social Work Education accredited graduate program (a master's degree in a related field may be considered on a case-by-case basis).

-- Grade point average of 3.5 or above for graduate studies
+- A grade point average of 3.5 or above for graduate-level work.

 How to Apply

 The Graduate School at the University of South Carolina coordinates online applications to our doctoral program.
 Supporting materials are required in addition to the application for graduate admission.
 Applicants are encouraged to review the degree programs and application requirements before applying to the Ph.D. program.
 Information about official transcripts is available on The Graduate School’s webpage.
 Only complete applications will be reviewed.